Jonasthepanda67/Devblog/README.md

 - Implemented CRUD functions
 - Fixed login to work across all pages
 - Added and fixed a filter function for the admin index page
+- Added a slider for Admin folder pages to switch between managing posts and tags

 ### **V1.1.0**
 - Added an Admin Panel with a login for the author of the website to use